ioBroker/ioBroker.js-controller/docs/en/dev/adapterdev.md

 After the adapter is tested and other users find it useful, it can be taken into common repository, so it can be installed via "admin" adapter.

 ## How to create own adapter
-Please check [https://github.com/ioBroker/ioBroker.template](https://github.com/ioBroker/ioBroker.template) for a template of your own adapter.

-If you want to create a widget or an adapter with a widget please check [ioBroker.vis-template]https://github.com/ioBroker/ioBroker.vis-template) for a template of your own adapter.
+### ioBroker Adapter Creator

+The [ioBroker Adapter Creator](https://github.com/ioBroker/create-adapter) is a command line utility to quickly create a new adapter or VIS widget for visualization.
+This is the recommended way to start developing an adapter or widget.

+### ioBroker Adapter Templates

+Alteratively, you can download an [ioBroker Template](https://github.com/ioBroker/ioBroker.template) for adapter or VIS widget.

 ## Structure of main.js
 ```